EORM Symposium 2025

 • INDUSTRY EUR 950

-a) Meeting is limited to 200 participants (including invited speakers).
+a) Participation is limited to 200 attendees (including invited speakers).

-b) Abstract submission and poster presentation are encouraged
+b) Abstract submission and poster presentation are strongly encouraged.

-c) Registration will be stopped on 25th October or earlier if all slots are covered.
+c) Registration closes on 15 November 2025 or earlier if slots fill up.

-d) Payment is required in order to validate this registration.
+d) Payment is required to confirm your registration.

 Registration includes: